 Completion of a project in which the student demonstrates his or her command of written and spoken French.
 Project must include aspect(s) of French and/or Francophone cultures and will be undertaken in consultation with the department.
-Semester Hours: 3 junior or senior status; departmental permission.

 FRCH 460: Independent Study